smallbrownbike/gatsby-source-ashby/README.md

 Ashby allows you to attach custom fields to each job.
 Custom fields are handy for displaying information that Ashby doesn't already have a field for.

 Each `AshbyJobPosting` node has an `AshbyJob` parent node from which you can access the job's custom fields.
-Custom fields with selectable values automatically return the human-friendly label of the custom field.
+Custom fields with selectable values automatically return the human-readable label of the custom field.
 Neat!

 ```
 allAshbyJobPosting {